-Give students several addition problems, orally in German, using the numbers 0-31.
-Have students perform the addition and then randomly call on students to tell you the answers in German.
-An alternative way would be for students to write the numerals on a personal white board, and have them hold up their answers.
-Afterwards, call on individual students to tell you the entire equation in German.
+Give students several addition problems, orally, using the numbers 0-31.
+Have students perform the addition and then randomly call on students to tell you the answers in Spanish.
+Afterwards, call on individual students to tell you the entire equation.